Overmassive black holes in the early Universe can be explained by gas-rich, dark matter-dominated galaxies: Overmassive black holes

-Interestingly, the observed gas fractions in JADES galaxies and our measured fractions in \thzoom galaxies (excluding galaxies with extremely low gas fractions) show no clear evidence of redshift evolution at $z>3$.
-In Fig.~\ref{fig:joint_fractions}, we also show results from the xGASS survey of gas fractions in bins of stellar mass.
+Interestingly, in both JADES and \thzoom galaxies (excluding galaxies with extremely low gas fractions), $f_\mathrm{gas}$ shows no clear evidence of redshift evolution at $z>3$.
+In Fig.~\ref{fig:joint_fractions}, we also show $f_\mathrm{gas}$ from the xGASS survey of local galaxies.
 For galaxies with $M_\ast\lesssim10^{9.5}\,\mathrm{M_\odot}$, the local gas fractions agree with those we measure at $z>3$ in JADES and in the \thzoom simulation.
 However, at $M_\ast\gtrsim10^{9.5}\,\mathrm{M_\odot}$ we find significant disagreement, with $f_\mathrm{gas}\approx0.6$ in JADES and \thzoom at $M_\ast=10^{10}\,\mathrm{M_\odot}$, compared to $f_\mathrm{gas}\approx0.25$ in xGASS.
 It appears that higher mass galaxies show significant evolution at $z<3$, whereas low mass galaxies do not.
 This is plausibly due to the increased fraction of quenched galaxies at $z\approx0$, which are predominantly more massive and have low gas fractions.
-To gain further insight into the evolution down to $z=0$, we also show $f_\mathrm{gas}$ and $f_\mathrm{DM}$ from TNG50.
+To gain insight into the evolution to $z=0$, we show $f_\mathrm{gas}$ and $f_\mathrm{DM}$ from TNG50.
 We followed the same procedure as for \thzoom, and we do not enforce a bulge-dominated selection for this comparison.
 TNG50 shows consistently lower $f_\mathrm{gas}$ across the stellar mass range, and lower $f_\mathrm{DM}$ at higher stellar masses, indicating evolution of the $M_\ast-M_\mathrm{dyn}$ relation.
-We note, however, that $f_\mathrm{DM}$ is aperture-sensitive, and even tends to increase at extremely high stellar masses ($M_\ast\gtrsim10^{11}\,\mathrm{M_\odot}$) in IllustrisTNG \citep{Lovell:2018aa}.
-To calculate $M_\mathrm{BH}$ for IllustrisTNG galaxies, an even smaller aperture would likely be appropriate to reflect the bulge radius, which would further reduce $f_\mathrm{DM}$, particularly at higher stellar masses.
+We note, however, that $f_\mathrm{DM}$ is aperture-sensitive, and even tends to increase at extremely high stellar masses ($M_\ast\gtrsim10^{11}\,\mathrm{M_\odot}$) in TNG \citep{Lovell:2018aa}.
+To calculate $M_\mathrm{BH}$ for TNG50 galaxies, an even smaller aperture would likely be appropriate to reflect the bulge radius, which would further reduce $f_\mathrm{DM}$, particularly at higher stellar masses.
+Indeed, \citet{de-Graaff:2024ab} find high-mass $z=0$ galaxies are significantly more baryon-dominated using a fixed 1\,kpc aperture in TNG50.
 Interestingly, at $z=3$, TNG50 shows similar $f_\mathrm{DM}$ and $f_\mathrm{gas}$ as \thzoom, except at $M_\ast\gtrsim10^{9.5}\,\mathrm{M_\odot}$, where both are lower.